I-am-PUID-0/DUMB_docs/docs/services/core/decypharr.md

   - .../DUMB/mnt/debrid:/mnt/debrid:rslave
 ```

-> These mounts are required to ensure Decypharr-created symlinks are visible to the Arr containers.
+> These mounts are only required when Arrs or media servers run **outside** the DUMB container and need access to the rclone mount and Decypharr symlinks.

 ### 2. Configure Root Folders in Arrs